ValerieThoma/ShoeBox-Project-full/README.md

 ## All updated changes to Shoebox Project will be hosted at:
 [The Shoebox Project](https://myshoeboxproject.org)
-c/o Eddie and Crystal Atkinson, founders of Ella B. Phtography & The Shoebox Project
+c/o Eddie and Crystal Atkinson, founders and operators of Ella B. Phtography & The Shoebox Project

 ## Project History:
 10/18/2017 - Project Start